Codes for the Z-channel: Overview of our results and techniques

 \item (Construction of constant-weight codes.)
 In Sec.~\ref{sec:construction-cc}, we analyze a code formed by rows of a matrix whose columns are all possible constant-weight words.
-In Theorem~\ref{th: construction constant weight list decoding}, such a balanced code is shown to be $\epsilon$-above the list-decoding Plotkin point and have order-optimal size $ \Omega_L(\epsilon^{-1}) $.
+In Theorem~\ref{th: construction constant weight list decoding}, such a code is shown to be $\epsilon$-above the list-decoding Plotkin point and have order-optimal size $ \Omega_L(\epsilon^{-1}) $.
 This code generalizes a construction proposed in~\cite{alon2018list} in the context of list-decodable codes for symmetric errors and has a similar flavour as weak-flip codes discussed in~\cite{lin2018weak}.

 \item (Construction of general codes.)
-We note that purely random post-Plotkin code constructions do not have large size.
+We note that {purely random codes that correct a fraction of errors larger than the Plotkin bound} do not have large size.
 However, we show how to use randomness in order to build a code $\epsilon$-above the Plotkin point of size $\Omega_L(\epsilon^{-3/2})$.
 The non-uniform partition used in the proof of the converse bound suggests a matching construction.
 We reuse the constant-weight construction in Theorem~\ref{th: construction constant weight list decoding} in a consistent way with the non-uniform partition.
 Specifically, we first build $\Theta_L(\epsilon^{-1/2})$ constant-weight codes such that the $i$th code has size $\Theta_L(\epsilon^{-1})$ and contains codewords with relative weight $w_{\max} - i\epsilon$.
 The asymmetry property of the Z-channel comes to play when we apply $\Theta_L(\epsilon^{-1/2})$ independent random permutations on the set of coordinates within each code and consider the union of all these codes.
 For $L=2$, we carefully analyze the unique-decoding radius of the resulting construction in the proof of Theorem~\ref{th::construction of uniquely decodable codes} in Sec.~\ref{sec:unique-dec-construction}.
 For $L>2$, we investigate the list-decoding radius of our construction in the proof of Theorem~\ref{th::construction of list-decodable codes}. \end{enumerate}

 In Sec.~\ref{sec:ub-cap} and~\ref{sec:lb-cap}, we study codes for the Z-channel \emph{below} the list-decoding Plotkin point and obtain upper and lower bounds on the list-decoding capacity.
 The upper bound in Theorem~\ref{thm:eb} follows the classical idea of Elias and Bassalygo~\cite{bassalygo1965new}.
 Specifically, the space is multicovered by special balls and the size of all balls is carefully adjusted such that each of them contains a constant number of codewords only.
 The lower bound in Theorem~\ref{thm:rand-cod-lb} uses the standard random coding with expurgation technique.
 The question of obtaining the exact list-decoding capacity for arbitrary list sizes is difficult and our upper and lower bounds do not match.
 However, we manage to derive the list-decoding capacity for asymptotically large list sizes in Theorem~\ref{thm:listdec-cap-large} in Sec.~\ref{sec:listdec-cap-large}.